KDI Marks 2019 Economic Growth Outlook Down to 2.4%

 The KDI’s forecast came a day after the Organization for Economic Cooperation and Development also downgraded its 2019 growth outlook for South Korea from two-point-six percent to two-point-four percent.

 “The decline in exports are worsening after exports of semiconductors began to see a drop from the second half of last year amid a slowdown in global economic growth.
-It is expected to be difficult for exports to see a quick recovery given that the global economy’s growth is slowing down amid uncertainties surrounding the U.S-China trade dispute.”
+It is expected to be difficult for exports to see a quick recovery given that the global economy’s growth is slowing down amid uncertainties surrounding the U

 The institute said the slump in global economic growth is hampering the recovery of South Korea’s exports.

-Kim Hyun-wook, who heads the KDI’s economic forecast office, said the U.S-China trade war poses a threat to South Korea's long-term economic growth outlook.
+Kim Hyun-wook, who heads the KDI’s economic forecast office, said the U

 The KDI also mentioned the need to cut the nation’s key interest rate, stressing that expansionary monetary policy is needed to respond to the contraction in demand both at home and abroad.